ibbaa/phonelog/README.md

 ### JavaSystemLogger

 `JavaSystemLogger` delegates to `java.util.logging.Logger`, which essentially is the same as using `android.util.Log`, besides the log levels do not map 1:1, but `JavaSystemLogger` does the translation, so it's the same just as `android.util.Log` would be used.
-No constructor parameter is necessary, but some are provided:
+No constructor parameter is necessary, but some are available:

 - <i>maxLevel</i>: the max log level.
 Messages finer than this are not logged.
 Default is ERROR.
 - <i>handler</i>: an implementation of `java.util.logging.Handler`.
 Default is no handler.